yale-mgt-858-spring-2021/mongodb-starter/06-date-night-greater-than-85/README.md

 Let's get more specific with our criteria.
 Find establishments that have a score greater than 85 but less than 100.
 Your solution should look like the one displayed above but with the specified score ranges.
+Results should look similar to the previous question but with fewer results.